-- The spigot opening in the closure plate has two 'flange' sections.
-Flange 1 is to be left as supplied.
-Fold Flange 2 along the perforated line.
+The spigot opening in the closure plate has two 'flange' sections.
+Fold along the perforated line of Flange 1.
+Flange 2 is to be left as supplied.
 The closure plate has an opening at the bottom for a central gas feed pipe.
 The gap between the pipe and this opening should be sealed with tape after connection.
-If a central feed pipe is not required the opening should be completely sealed with tape. - The closure plate dimensions will now be as shown in figure 9. - The closure plate must be fitted and sealed to the fireplace opening and hearth (where applicable) using a suitable heat resistant material.
+If a central feed pipe is not required the opening should be completely sealed with tape.
+The dimensions of the closure plate will be as in figure 9.

+- The closure plate must be fitted and sealed to the fireplace opening and hearth (where applicable) using a suitable heat resistant material.
 If necessary cut the closure plate but make sure that it overlaps the fireplace opening sufficiently to allow satisfactory sealing.
 Make sure that the square air relief opening is fully within the fireplace opening. - Check the flue pull with closure plate fitted by applying a lighted match or smoke match to the flue spigot opening in the closure plate and observe the smoke.
 If there is a definite flow continue with the installation.
 If not check the fitting of the closure plate.
 The fireplace flue pull check described in section 6.5 should have confirmed that the fireplace itself is satisfactory.